Bethesda-Scholars-LLC/BSTC/README.md

 1. add recruiters to `recruiterIds` variable
 2. in webhook `CHANGED_CONTRACTOR_STATUS` add logic after line 238

+### Adding Screeners
+Currently screeners are paid $17.5 for screening a tutor.
+Add more/update screeners in `contractor.ts` **Screeners must have a contractor account on TutorCruncher.**
+1. add screeners to `screeners` variable
+2. change pay using `screeningRate` variable
+3. in webhook `CHANGED_CONTRACTOR_STATUS` add logic

 ### Adding Exempt Clients
 Currently there are 12 clients exempt from extra lesson fees including in person fees, higher level subject fees, etc. These clients will only be charged $45 regardless of their tutoring request (except test prep).
 To change this, modify `service.ts`:
 1. add to `exemptClients` variable